andy-maier/pytest-easy-server/docs/usage.rst

 Derived Pytest fixtures
 -----------------------

-If using the server definition in your test functions includes the same boiler plate code for opening a session with the server, this can be put into a second derived fixture.
+If using the es_server fixture in your test functions repeats boiler plate code for opening a session with the server, this can be put into a derived fixture.

 The following fixture is an example for that.
 It opens and closes a session with a server using a fictitious class ``MySession``: